-In Delhi buses and other public transport vehicles use CNG as fuel instead of petrol or diesel; some vehicles use convertible engines; solar energy is being used to light up the streets.
+In Delhi, buses and other public transport vehicles uses CNG as fuel instead of petrol or diesel; some vehicles use convertible engines; solar energy is being used to light up the streets.
 What do you think about these changes?
+Delhi also adopted odd/even scheme to restrict the use of vehicles with registration ending with odd/even numbers on alternative days, for specific period in a year.
 Organise a debate in class on the need for sustainable development in India.